Carnaval Season with Sambaxé

 Estimated total cost: $20-$35

 Each Spirit Section member must have a 2026 Sambaxe t-shirt (abadá).
-Even babies :)

 Work trade scholarships available on a case-by-case basis.
 Please contact Raffa (sambaraffa@gmail.com) or Kirsten (sambaxe.kirsten@gmail.com) for details.